Xetibo/ReSet-Doc/sections/literature.typ

 the API.
 However, for the ABI user, this change would likely result in a crash as the compiled ABI changed.

-Changes to function signatures which add or remove paramaters or change the return type to a non-automatic cast would break API as well, meaning plugins based on an interpreted system would also need to be rewritten.
+Changes to function signatures which add or remove parameters or change the return type to a non-automatic cast would break API as well, meaning plugins based on an interpreted system would also need to be rewritten.